0000xFFFF/4chan-masonry/README.md

 ### Notes:
 * Images are fetched with a processing queue. (thumbs => og images)
 * To load videos simply hover on them.
 Don't hover too much to avoid getting 429-ed.
-* The script still needs a little fine tuning that will avoid 4chan's rate limiter. (expect changes)
+* The script still needs a little fine tuning that will avoid 4chan's rate limiter for videos. (expect changes)